 What we didn’t:

-- In our opinion, this email is way too long.
+- This email is way too long.
 With images not displayed, it’s a little more reasonable, but many email clients now display them by default.

 10. Powr